Hoesik: History

-Changes in Hoesik with Me Too movement

 In 2017, the Me Too movement was widespread in Korea.
-And the Me Too movement is changing the Hoesik inside Korean companies.
-The senior employees that were leading the Hoesik had fewer Hoesik as they left early.
+And the Me Too movement is changing the hoesik inside Korean companies.
+The senior employees that were leading the hoesik had fewer hoesik as they left early.
 Some companies and public organizations are trying to reduce or eliminate events that their subordinates are uncomfortable with due to the Me Too movement.
-In other words, the Heosik that were forced on subordinates is decreasing.
+In other words, the hoesik that were forced on subordinates is decreasing.

 Function

-Positive function

-Hoesik is a place where members of an organization can relax their tension and stress, increase their closeness to each other, and resolve conflicts.
-Enhance understanding among team members and help them become closer to each other.
+Hoesik is a place where members of an organization can relax their tension and stress, increase their closeness to each other, resolve conflicts, enhance understanding among team members and help them become closer to each other.
 By reducing stress on members and eliminating inter-person and interdepartmental conflicts, it is possible to create harmony among members and increase efficiency of production.

-Adverse effect

-Excessive drinking and forced drinking

-One cannot get away from alcohol at a Hoesik.
+One cannot get away from alcohol at a hoesik.
 Heavy drinking is a cause of embarrassment to people that are unable to drink well.
 This is because the boss or other office superiors are present and can witness one's drunken behavior.
 Because of the difficulty of refusing, people are forced to drink excessively.
 The next day's hangover can make them feel very tired and they can not go to work or spend the day in a bad mood.

-Forced attendance at hoesik

 Many company employees are forced to attend, although their attendance is often passive and uncomfortable.
+Attendance can also be implicitly forced, where employees who do not participate are often ostracized as being "inhumane" or "cold-blooded".
 Supervisors may lead the conversation while subordinates follow the conversation.

-Loss of human relations with late hoesik

 Most conversations at a hoesik may be with colleagues and supervisors and focus on company's shortcomings and company gossip.
 Negative talk and gossip can extend outside the hoesik, leading to a breakdown of relationships and the internal atmosphere.

-Lack of intent

-Most of them only have food and drink and refuse to express their inner feelings.

-Conflicts with law

-Intoxication as a cause of a hoesik can lead to a loss of inhibitions and judgement.
-Cases of sexual harassment and drunk driving have been associated with hoesik events.